 - Once the mac & cheese is cooked, add peas and carrots and ham to the pot.
 Stir until all ingredients are thoroughly incorporated.
 Pour into the casserole dish and evenly distribute.

 - Sprinkle panko and cheese mixture evenly over mac and cheese.
-Place in upper third of oven.
-Cook for 10-15 minutes until panko and cheese start to brown.
+Place in the upper third of the oven.
+Cook for 10-15 minutes until panko and cheese starts to brown.

 - Remove and let sit for 5 minutes.
 Serve.